Isurusachitha/Cpp-Equation-Solvers-for-linear-mathematical-equations-/README.md

  C++ console programme details

-➢ Load the text file with mathematical formulas.
+'\n'➢ Load the text file with mathematical formulas.
-➢ Read a single formula at a time.
+'\n'➢ Read a single formula at a time.
 ➢ Calculate the result of the formulas according to the BODMAS order convention (Bracket, OR operation, Division, Multiplication, Addition, and Subtraction).